ak2022dev/CV/README.md

 **Malik Law Chambers Solicitors** (July 2015 - April 2018)
 _Paralegal / Caseworker_

-- Administrative assistant in many successful cases, many involving human rights.
+- Administrative assistant in many successful cases, mostly involving human rights.
-- Many clients recommended the firm to others after appreciating my attention to detail.
+- Clients often recommended the firm to others after appreciating my attention to detail.

 **Private Tutor and IT Consultant - self-employed** (July 2011 - July 2015)
 _Tutor_ of 11+ numeracy, literacy, verbal and non-verbal reasoning.
 _IT Consultant_ on a number of short-term projects.

-- Administrative assistant in many successful cases, many involving human rights.
-- Many clients recommended the firm to others after appreciating my attention to detail.
+- All students made excellent progress.
+- Quality-checked AWS Cloud Development project for a start-up.
+- Market research for a new app then launched on iOS and Android.
+- Website planning and company logo design.

 ## Skills